 Who we are looking for

 We are particularly interested in candidates with academic qualifications in disciplines relating specifically to disarmament and arms control.
+An academic background in international law will also be considered favourably, although it is not an essential requirement.

 The candidates we are looking for are: